boxbot6/image-indexing-link-sharing-experiment-v1/README.md

 <br>

-This is basically just an experiment to see if linking images helps with getting them to index and show up on google image searches! - I'll report back later.
+This is basically an experiment to see if linking images helps with getting them to index and show up on google image searches! - I'll report back later.